 Zedekiah: “If you follow the river from the lower right side of this image up to the first red cliff ridge-line, below that ridge-line you can see a very small ranch sitting alongside the river next to a dirt road.
 That ridge is called Kitchen Corral Point, I don’t know anything about the ranch but I have dropped in there a couple of times to see if I could meet them but no one was ever there.
 If I ever do meet them I will find out more about the ranch and circle back with more information.”

 Park Wash flows all the way down through the Cockscomb into Kanab Gulch where it dumps into the Paria River in Buckskin Gulch which then becomes Paria Canyon and falls into Marble Canyon to finally become the Grand Canyon.
-An interested fact; this area was the very last place in the continental United States to be mapped!
+It is a pretty interesting fact that this area was the very last place in the Continental United States to be mapped!

 ANASAZI ARCHAEOLOGICAL SITE